getzola/zola/docs/content/documentation/templates/overview.md

 - `config`: the [configuration](@/documentation/getting-started/configuration.md) without any modifications
 - `current_path`: the path (full URL without `base_url`) of the current page, never starting with a `/`
 - `current_url`: the full URL for the current page
-- `lang`: the language for the current page; `null` if the page/section doesn't have a language set
+- `lang`: the language for the current page

 Config variables can be accessed like `config.variable`, in HTML for example with `{{ config.base_url }}`.
 The 404 template does not get `current_path` and `current_url` (this information cannot be determined).